 Article 41.
 Scope of procedural measures

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish the powers and procedures provided for in this chapter for the purpose of specific criminal investigations or proceedings.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish the powers and procedures provided for in this chapter for the purpose of [specific: CARICOM] criminal [inference,: YE] investigations or proceedings.

-2. Except as provided otherwise in article 48 of this Convention, each Party shall apply the powers and procedures referred to in paragraph 1 of this article to:
+2. Except as provided otherwise in [article 48 of: EU & mS] this Convention, each Party shall apply the powers and procedures referred to in paragraph 1 of this article to:

-(a) The criminal offences established in accordance with this Convention;
+(a) The [criminal: IQ] offences established in accordance with this Convention;

-(b) Other criminal offences committed by means of [a computer system] [an information and communications technology system/device]; and
+[ (b) Other criminal offences committed by means of [a computer system] [an information and communications technology system/device]; and: delete – IR]

-(c) The collection of evidence in electronic form of [offences set forth in this Convention] [any criminal offence] [serious crimes].
+(c) The collection [and sharing: IN] of evidence [including digital: IN] in electronic form of [offences set forth in this Convention] [(any a: CARICOM) criminal offence: EU & mS, US, CARICOM, RU, SN, JP, KR, IN, BR, HN, IR, DO, EC, CV, PK, DZ, SG] [in the presence of double criminality: DO] [serious crimes: NG].

-3. (a) Each State Party may reserve the right to apply the measures in article 47 of this Convention only to offences or categories of offences specified in the reservation, provided that the range of such offences or categories of offences is not more restricted than the range of criminal offences to which the State Party applies the measures referred to in article 48.
+[3. (a) Each State Party may reserve the right to apply the measures in article 47 of this Convention only to offences or categories of offences specified in the reservation, provided that the range of such offences or categories of offences is not more restricted than the range of criminal offences to which the State Party applies the measures referred to in article 48.
 Each State Party shall consider restricting such a reservation to enable the broadest application of measures on real-time collection of traffic data.

 (b) Where a State Party, due to limitations in its legislation in force at the time of the adoption of the present Convention, is not able to apply measures on real-time collection of traffic data and on interception of content data to communications being transmitted within [a computer system] [an information and communications technology system/device] of a service provider, which system: